mistidinzy/ReadingNotes/301/read01.md

-# Class One - Introduction to React and Components
+# Introduction to React and Components

 React is a component-based library, used to build user interfaces.